Youngkin, McAuliffe in last-minute scramble to rally voters | Federal News Network

 That includes former President Donald Trump, who is holding a telerally for Youngkin on Monday.
 Youngkin has said he will not be participating.
 Youngkin more fully embraced Trump during the Republican nominating contest, but since becoming the nominee, he has walked a fine line as he tries to court moderate voters in a state that Trump lost by 10 percentage points to Biden in 2020.

-Saturday marked the final day for early voting, which has been dramatically expanded during the past two years of unified Democratic control of state government.
+Saturday marked the final day for early voting in Virginia, which has been dramatically expanded during the past two years of unified Democratic control of state government.

-Legislation passed in 2020 eliminated excuses that were previously required in order for a person to cast a vote by absentee ballot.
+Legislation passed in 2020 eliminated the need to provide one of a certain number of limited excuses in order to vote absentee.
 Now any qualified voter can cast a ballot starting 45 days before the election.

-Over 1.1 million Virginians out of the state’s approximately 5.8 million registered voters cast a ballot early this year, according to state data published by the nonpartisan Virginia Public Access Project.
-That marks a dramatic increase compared with the mere 195,634 early votes the last gubernatorial cycle.
+Over 1.1 million out of the state’s approximately 5.9 million registered voters cast a ballot early this year, according to state data published by the nonpartisan Virginia Public Access Project.
+That’s down sharply from the 2.8 million early votes in last year’s presidential election but marks a dramatic increase compared with the mere 195,634 early votes during the last gubernatorial cycle, before the voting reforms were instituted.

+McAuliffe spokeswoman Christina Freundlich said the campaign expects many Democrats to revert to their prepandemic voting habits this year, favoring in-person voting on Election Day.

+Still, at the Henrico rally, McAuliffe claimed Democrats had a “big lead on the early vote.”

 The hectic pace of campaigning was set to continue Monday.
 Both candidates will be crisscrossing the state, each with stops in Roanoke, Virginia Beach, the Richmond area and northern Virginia.